Barbara Gittings & Kay Lahusen — Part 2

 Barbara: People were rather intimidated.
 Yes, the lights were on and all these people jammed in the aisles, craning their necks to see the action, but nobody wanted to take part.
 So we did the action.
 We kissed and embraced each other for two hours.
 We handed out copies of the bibliography.
 We called out encouragement.
 We kissed and hugged each other some more.
 Alma Routsong was an absolute peach.
 She and I were on the female end.
 And a couple of the men were on the other and we did all this ourselves.
 That really put us on the map.

-Kay: So there we were on the six o’clock news and the library people were livid.
+Kay: So there we were on the 6 o’clock news and the library people were livid.
 They said, “We have all these famous authors here and all they cover is this kissing booth!”

-Babara: They put us on the six o’clock news.
-They put us again on the eleven o’clock new and again the next morning.
+Babara: They put us on the 6 o’clock news.
+They put us again on the 11 o’clock news and again the next morning.
 This was news!
 It was wonderful.
 Really, our spirits soared because we… You know, really, the booth also had a message that was useful in any arena.
 And that is that gay people are not willing anymore to be subject to a special double standard.
 We should have the same right to express our affection publicly as heterosexuals have.
 No more, but no less.

 Eric: This was very bold.